Code-Institute-Submissions/jimis-cafe-and-music/assets/images/write-up/testing.md

 > As a user, I want the website to give me a feel for the venue and convince me to visit by eliciting an emotional response through powerful and compelling content.

-The user sees the venue branding straight away, both on desktop and mobile, and is welcomed with the venue's "elevator pitch" on the carousel.
+The user sees the venue branding straight away, both on desktop and mobile, and is welcomed with the venue's 'elevator pitch' on the carousel.
 The colourful graffiti photo of Jimi Hendrix is bold, eye-catching and relevant the theme of the venue.

 !["What the user first sees when accessing the site."](https://github.com/tobyjbrown/jimis-cafe-and-music/blob/master/assets/images/write-up/user-story-1-1.png)